Hand-dyed eggs have been made here since the Amana Colonies were first established, a tradition brought from Germany in the 1800's.

 These hand-dyed eggs are real hard boiled eggs which are rolled when they are very hot in a mixture of furniture glue and dyes.
 At the end of the day, the pieces of glue that are left over are placed together in a dish and the eggs are rulled in the multi-colored mixture.
 This results in the beautiful, marbleized multi-colored eggs which are called "The End of Day Eggs".

 The furniture glue seals the eggs.
 They dry out inside and some of the eggs last from year to year.
+Please note, these eggs are non-edible and for decorative purposes only.
 They are sure to become a family treasure that you will want to display every Easter season.